Overview

 Property descriptors can be inspected on a view model to discover at runtime which are available.
 These are not the mutable properties themselves though - once again those are on instances.
 These descriptors have a type and name.

-// A list of properties
+// A list of properties on a view model (ViewModel)

-const properties = vm.properties;
+const properties = viewModel.properties;

 console.log(properties);